List of manuscripts from Qumran Cave 11: Description

 Wadi Qumran Cave 11 was discovered in 1956 and yielded 21 texts of Dead Sea Scrolls, some of which were quite lengthy.
 The Temple Scroll, so called because more than half of it pertains to the construction of the Temple of Jerusalem, was found in Cave 11, and is by far the longest scroll.
 It is now 26.7 feet (8.15 m) long.
 Its original length may have been over 28 feet (8.75 m).
 The Temple Scroll was regarded by Yigael Yadin as "The Torah According to the Essenes".
 On the other hand, Hartmut Stegemann, a contemporary and friend of Yadin, believed the scroll was not to be regarded as such, but was a document without exceptional significance.
 Stegemann notes that it is not mentioned or cited in any known Essene writing.

-Also in Cave 11, an eschatological fragment about the biblical figure Melchizedek (11Q13) was found.
+Found also in Cave 11 was the Paleo-Hebrew Leviticus scroll, and an eschatological fragment about the biblical figure Melchizedek (11Q13).
 Cave 11 also produced a copy of Jubilees.

 According to former chief editor of the DSS editorial team John Strugnell, there are at least four privately owned scrolls from Cave 11, that have not yet been made available for scholars.
 Among them is a complete Aramaic manuscript of the Book of Enoch·.